European-Unified-ID/EUID-docs/docs/guides/custom-publisher-integration.md

 - EUID SDK for Java (see [Usage for Publishers](../sdks/sdk-ref-java.md#usage-for-publishers) section).
 - EUID SDK for Python (see [Usage for Publishers](../sdks/sdk-ref-python.md#usage-for-publishers) section).
-- Custom server code to generate and refresh the UID2 token by calling the [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) and [POST&nbsp;/token/refresh](../endpoints/post-token-refresh.md) endpoints.
+- Custom server code to generate and refresh the EUID token by calling the [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) and [POST&nbsp;/token/refresh](../endpoints/post-token-refresh.md) endpoints.

 For a complete summary of publisher integration options, see [Publisher Integrations](summary-guides.md#publisher-integrations).